 Does Google Analytics work with Squarespace?

-Will Google Analytics slow down my Squarespace site?
+Why is Google Analytics showing no data on my Squarespace site?

 Do I need Google Analytics if Squarespace already has built-in analytics?